 Another way to foster student collaboration remotely is through peer review.
 Having students read and assess each other’s work is a great way to give individualized feedback to a large number of students.
 Both evaluating other students’ work and receiving feedback can be hugely beneficial to the learning process.

 Now you transitioned to online learning, consider how you will assess how well students have retained the knowledge from your course.
 Certain assessment methods, like group work and class presentations, will be more difficult to execute in an online environment, so you may need to alter your grading strategy using the tools at hand.

 Make use of the automated assessment options in your LMS.
 Almost all LMSs easily allow students to turn in papers or take exams online.
 Many LMSs also offer other assessment options, such as peer reviews, short quizzes, and more.
 Instead of in-class participation, you can measure student participation in online forums.

 Consider assigning short, regular quizzes in place of infrequent lengthy exams.
 Not only will they be easier to administer and grade (and reduce the amount of time you spend staring at a computer screen), but they will also allow you to readjust your teaching methods if students aren’t meeting expectations.

 As you further transition your class online, be cognizant and sensitive to the fact that some students may have unique accessibility needs that require accommodation.
 Simple measures such as transcribing lectures and including alt text for images can go a long way toward creating an inclusive learning environment.
 Ask your students to inform you immediately if they need special accommodations.

 You may also need to make special accommodations for students who become ill or need to care for ill family members during the pandemic.
 Some students may not have reliable internet access all the time, or they might experience system failures at a crucial moment.
-Changes are big you already experienced to be more flexible with due dates than you might have otherwise.
+The chances are big that you already had to be more flexible with due dates than you might have been otherwise.

 Reflect, Adjust, and Learn As You Go